go-while/nntp-overview/README.md

 Pull requests are welcome.

-For major changes, please open an issue first to discuss what you would like to change or fork it and go your way ;)
+For major changes, please open an issue first to discuss what you would like to change.

 ## License